samuro95/samuelhurault/content/publication/Neurips/index.md

 ---
-title: 'A relaxed proximal gradient descent algorithm for convergent plug-and-play with proximal denoiser'
+title: 'Convergent Bregman Plug-and-Play Image Restoration for Poisson Inverse Problems'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Antonin Chambolle
+  - Ulugbek Kamilov
   - Arthur Leclaire
   - Nicolas Papadakis